National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 Due to the complexities of analyzing large clinical datasets, such as that compiled in the Enclave, it is common, and many times necessary, to work in multidisciplinary collaborative teams to answer a research question.  @fig-tools-010-intro-to-tools provides a high-level overview of the process behind forming a team and performing research using the Enclave, along with the recommended field expertise needed during each phase.
 It is important to note that while certain team members may take the lead at various stages, a project benefits if all team members are engaged to some degree at all phases.
-Managing these collaborative and multi-faceted projects requires good record keeping.
+Managing these collaborative and multi-faceted projects requires good recordkeeping.
 The [N3C Protocol Pad](tools.md#sec-tools-apps-protocol) is designed specifically for N3C research and to aid teams in designing, implementing, reporting, and publishing their work in a Findable, Accessible, Interoperable, and Reusable (FAIR) manner [@wilkinson_2016] (see also <https://www.go-fair.org/fair-principles/>).
 Thus it is recommended that you utilize this tool throughout the implementation of your project.